hyejiniya/WIT-To-Do-App/README.md

 **Progress tracking**
 - A progress bar at the top shows the percentage of completed tasks in real time.

+> Note: The backend uses in-memory storage for simplicity; data resets on server restart.

 > You can also test the backend API directly by visiting:
 > [https://wit-to-do-app.onrender.com/api/todos](https://wit-to-do-app.onrender.com/api/todos)